 Religion may be an intellectual study for some, a mandatory career indoctrination for others.
 From an anthropologist's point of view, religion simply revolves around the belief in "spirits" as defined by Margaret Mead.
 Religions lead to wars and conflict The crusades were a terrible demonstration of wrong Christian beliefs.
 The inhumanities done were executed through a form of religion and not in conformity to the Gospel of Christ.
 The crusades and the inquisition were chapters in Catholicism that further demonstrated an ungodly abuse of power that is presumed when the rule of God on earth is already manifest in a political church on earth.

 Christianity in the age of grace presents a message of love, acceptance and forgiveness.
-There is no violence or reprisal allowed in the practice of Christianity.
+There is no murder, violence or reprisal in the practice of Christianity.
+It does not extend its membership through conquest and submission as Roman Catholicism has practiced and Islam yet practices.
 Destruction and judgment against unbelievers has never been a part of the true Gospel.
 Where this has occurred was not a conformity to Bible teaching.
 In the Gospel of Grace, there is an invitation to come freely and receive.
 We partake in the power of Jesus' love, and forgiveness.
-There is no sword to convert the unbeliever, but rather the demonstration of the supernatural power of God motivated by Love.
+Swords are not instruments to convert the unbeliever, but rather the demonstration of the supernatural power of God motivated by Love.
 It is this power that converts the heart and persuades each that there is a loving God in heaven.
 This is the loving Father who desires that no one dies under condemnation.
 "God so loved the world - - ," John 3:16 is the often quoted text explaining God's offer of redemption.

 There is still great ignorance and confusion about Christianity.
-Christianity is something that has come to be viewed only within the limiting frame of institutional religion not its true spiritual aspect which is both simple and profound.
-The world knows Christianity as a system of belief but more than that as traditions and lifestyles which surround particular churches.
-America was founded as a Christian nation as our founding fathers made clear testimony.
-The United States has a history of goodness founded on the belief in, and standards of Judaeo Christian Biblical truth.
-But at the present time, if the truth were known, I believe that we would have far fewer who would qualify as Christians than census documentation reveals.
+Christianity has come to be viewed only within the limiting frame of institutional religion not its true spiritual aspect which is both simple and profound.
+The world knows Christianity as a system of belief as well as traditions and lifestyles which surround particular churches.
+America was founded under Christian precepts as our founding fathers made clear testimony.
+But at the present time, if the truth were known, I believe that we would have far fewer true Christians than census documentation reveals.
 Those who are called Christians in polls and surveys most often reflect an involvement with church organizations through membership and activities.
-This, I assert, is quite irrelevant to the nature of being or not being a Christian.
-Among those who profess to believe in Christianity I denote three distinct breeds:
+Membership roles are quite irrelevant to the nature of being or not being a Christian.
+Those who profess to believe in Christianity are made up of three distinct breeds:

 Political Christians: This category designates to distinguish them from other ethnic or cultural sects.
 We see these referred to frequently in the media to designate the sects within countries or political regions.
 Most of the time these are contrasted with contrary ideologies; often at war, or embroiled in strife with other groups.
 Typical of political religious rivalry such as that of the conflict in the former Yugoslavia, which dates back to the factional disputes of the 15th century.
 Here are three ethnic factions, Muslims, Serbs and Croats, religious- political groups seemingly without any knowledge of a spiritual life and peace.
 In Ireland divisions remain after generations of religious and political strife, Irish Catholics in hatred and strife continue to war against Irish Protestants and Protestants against Catholics.
 In the decade prior to World War 2, so-called German Christians began to commit outrages against German Jews in the name of racial purity.
 For over 2 centuries 'Christian' crusaders waged Holy Wars against the Muslim Turks in the Holy Land and at the same time thought it was pleasing to G-d to torture and destroy any called Jews.